MegicoMejora/Classification-using-Machine-Learning-Algorithm/README.md

 ### 3. Model Building

-After experimenting with different Machine Learning Algorithms the three models were selected.
+Experimented with different Machine Learning Algorithms and a  model was selected after evaluating and validating accuracies of the candidate models..

 1. Decision tree

 2.Random forest

 3. SVM

+### 4. Building Pipeline

+Pipeline was built to orchestrate the flow of data into and out of the model.
+Here the constructed Pipeline has Data Preprocessing step SimpleImputer and Model Selection step with the selected classifier Decision Tree.
+Then the model was fit to the Pipeline.

 Three models were trained and validated and the best model was tested using the test dataset.